A record of what people do for each other.

-Install to your home screen first
+Install to your home screen

 First, let us secure your thread.
 Choose a PIN that you will remember.
 This is the only key to your identity.
 There is no recovery process, no reset email, no customer service.
 If you lose your PIN, your thread cannot be accessed by anyone, including you.
 This is by design.
 Your thread belongs to you completely.